 bowl.
 Microwave for 1 to 2 minutes until sauce

 becomes hot.
-Toss well with heated chicken pieces
+Toss well with heated chicken pieces and serve.

 SAUCE PAN.
 Open the packet and pour the sauce into a